-Professionalism is extremely important this semester.
-Teachers in Colorado are evaluated according to Performance and Quality Standards.
-Below are these standards, as well as the Professionalism Rubric used for your evaluation at the Lab School and for peer teaching.
-You have many people depending on you.
-My expectations are high for your performance in all you do this semester.
+Professionalism is extremely important in the Art Education Program at Colorado State University.
+Teachers in Colorado are evaluated according to performance and quality standards.
+Below are these standards and elements.
+You have many people depending on you and our expectations are high for your performance in all you do in the program.
 Please review the documents below.
 Consider…

 I. Teachers demonstrate mastery of and pedagogical expertise in the content they teach.
 The elementary teacher is an expert in literacy and mathematics and is knowledgeable in all other content that he or she teaches (e.g., science, social studies, arts, physical education, or world languages).
 The secondary teacher has knowledge of literacy and mathematics and is an expert in his or her content endorsement area(s).

-ELEMENT A: Teachers provide instruction that is aligned with the Colorado Academic Standards; their district’s organized plan of instruction; and the individual needs of their students.
+ELEMENT A: Teachers provide instruction that is aligned with Colorado Academic Standards, their District’s organized plan of instruction, and the individual needs of the students.

-ELEMENT D: Teachers demonstrate knowledge of the content, central concepts, tools of inquiry, appropriate evidence-based instructional practices and specialized character of the disciplines being taught.
+ELEMENT B: Teachers demonstrate knowledge of content, central concepts, disciplinary inquiry, appropriate evidence-based instructional practices and specialized characteristics of the disciplines being taught.

-ELEMENT E: Teachers provide proactive, clear and constructive feedback to families about student progress and work collaboratively with the families and significant adults in the lives of their students.
+ELEMENT D: Teachers work collaboratively with the families and/or significant adults for the benefit of students.

 III.
 Teachers plan and deliver effective instruction and create an environment that facilitates learning for their students.

-ELEMENT A: Teachers demonstrate knowledge of current developmental science, the ways in which learning takes place and the appropriate levels of intellectual, social and emotional development of their students.
+ELEMENT A: Teachers demonstrate knowledge about the ways in which learning takes place, including the levels of intellectual, physical, social and emotional development of students.

-ELEMENT H: Teachers use appropriate methods to assess what each student has learned, including formal and informal assessments, and use results to plan further instruction.
+ELEMENT B: Teachers use formal and informal methods to assess student learning, provide feedback, and use results to inform planning and instruction.

 ELEMENT B: Teachers link professional growth to their professional goals.